 WVDED Weatherization Specialists must maintain proficiency on new methods and techniques pertinent to the WAP.
 WVDED Weatherization Specialist staff must maintain levels of knowledge aligned with the Weatherization industry as well as State and National Standards and are also furnished with all State and Federal regulations as they are updated and released.
-At this time, one (1) WVDED Weatherization Field Specialist is currently certified as HEP QCI and BPI Certified with Building Analyst and Envelope Professional certification as well.
-Two (2) WVDED Weatherization Field Specialist on staff are expected to have the necessary credentials to take the EA and QCI certification examinations during the 2022 - 2023 Program Year.
+At this time, two (2) WVDED Weatherization Field Specialists are currently certified as HEP QCIs and BPI Certified with Building Analyst and Envelope Professional certifications as well.
+The third WVDED Weatherization Field Specialist on staff is expected to have the necessary credentials to take the EA and QCI certification examinations during the 2023 - 2024 Program Year.